What happens if you stop taking Ezetimibe?

 - When is the best time to take Zetia?

-- Can ezetimibe be used with statin drugs?
+- Can ezetimibe be taken with statin drugs like atorvastatin?

 - Ezetimibe Information for Consumers

 - Ezetimibe Information for Healthcare Professionals (includes dosage details)